 It’s a staple on Christmas Day, but as its season is coming to an end, why not make more of it in late autumn?
 It lends itself well to slow cooking, but it’s also good when shredded raw into winter salads.
 Look for firm, shiny cabbages that feel heavy for their size.
 Red cabbage keeps well when wrapped and chilled.

 Try the quick red cabbage relish from this curried tofu wraps recipe.
 It’s really simple and ideal for bulking out an impromptu buffet.
-Pickled red cabbage is such an underrated ingredient – it's cheap and you can enjoy it
+Pickled red cabbage is such an underrated ingredient – it’s cheap and you can enjoy it all year round.

 Try it as an accompaniment to a katsu curry, in burgers, or as part of a sushi salad bowl.
 Or, see more red cabbage ideas.